MacBook Pro surprise upgrade: New Intel chips, more RAM but no keyboard fix

 The best laptop bags and backpacks: From sleek shoulder bags to campus-friendly backpacks, check out these top picks.

-Discuss: MacBook Pro surprise upgrade: New Intel chips, more RAM but no keyboard fix
+Discuss: Apple MacBook Pro surprise upgrade: New Intel chips, better screens, more RAM but no keyboard fix

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.